shotsuji/rodrigodalben.github.io/MB1.md

 <!-- add in-line image (~ 250px looks ok); alligned with the next paragraph -->
 <img style="float: right;" src="/assets/img/avatar-icon_placeholder.png">

-IDS speech is usually higher pitched, has greater pitch excursions, and shorter utterances when compared to ADS.
-We asked if infants have a preference for infant-directed speech?
-How does this preference vary across age, method, and native language background?
+Infant-directed speech is usually higher pitched, has greater pitch excursions, and shorter utterances when compared to adult-directed speech.
+We asked if infants have a preference for infant-directed speech, and how this preference varies across age, method, and native language background.

-Sixty-seven labs, summing 149 contributors, participated in the study.
+Sixty-seven labs and 149 individual contributors collaborated on the study.
 By focusing on a single phenomenon across labs, we were able to assess its overall replicability and investigate the factors moderating it.

 <!-- add in-line image; alligned with the next paragraph -->